VadimZubchenko/fullstack-open-tehtavat/osa0/Single_Page_App/README.md

     server-->>browser: HTTP 200 OK<br/>[JSON file with all notes inside]
     deactivate server

     Note left of browser: The event handler of Javascript code is triggered, then the received<br/> notes are inserted into the local array and rendered on the HTML page
+    Note left of browser: The JavaScript code sets the event handler in the form<br/>and waits for the Save button to be pressed

 ```